Table of Contents

 For the latest information about developments related to Publication 503, such as legislation enacted after it was published, go to www.irs.gov/pub503.

 Taxpayer identification number needed for each qualifying person.
 You must include on line 2 of Form 2441, Child and Dependent Care Expenses, the name and taxpayer identification number (generally the social security number) of each qualifying person.
-See Taxpayer identification number under Qualifying Person Test, later.
+See Taxpayer identification number under Who is a Qualifying Person, later.

 You may have to pay employment taxes.
 If you pay someone to come to your home and care for your dependent or spouse, you may be a household employer who has to pay employment taxes.
-Usually, you are not a household employer if the person who cares for your dependent or spouse does so at his or her home or place of business.
-See Employment Taxes for Household Employers, later.
+Usually, you aren't a household employer if the person who cares for your dependent or spouse does so at his or her home or place of business.
+See Do You Have Household Employees, later.

 This publication explains the tests you must meet to claim the credit for child and dependent care expenses.
 It explains how to figure and claim the credit.